 The trustees are cognisant that the Covid-19 pandemic has caused a profound shock for societies and economies the world over.
 We also recognise that the future income levels will be under pressure as most companies, including many we invest in, would not have had the contingency plans for this unanticipated and sharp reduction in economic activity.
-Our current understanding is that the dividend shortfall will hopefully principally be a 2020 phenomenon although we will keep this under review.
+Our current understanding is that expected dividend shortfalls will recover, although we will keep this under review.